cybensis/TormentedSoulsVR/README.md

 <br>

+## bHaptics Support
+A mod made by [Astienth](https://github.com/Astienth) adds bHaptics suport to the game for a more realistic experience, the mod can be found on their GitHub [here](https://github.com/Astienth/TormentedSouls_bHaptics).

 ## <b>Development setup</b>

 If you want to help with developing this mod or build it yourself, start by downloading the source code, then in a terminal navigate to the source code folder and enter